 The colour of the water and the power of the falls is spectacular and it makes for a really atmospheric place to swim.

 The trail to the falls is not marked on Google Maps and nor is the area where you should park.
-There is no official car park but there is room for quite a few cars to pull off the road in various spots close to the trail head.
+There is room for quite a few cars to pull off the road in various spots close to the trailhead, as well as a car park on the eastern side of the bridge.

-To get there head to Glenreagh.
-Take the Sherwood Creek Road until you see a concrete bridge (there’s also an Aussie Government bridge building sign) and this is the place to park.
+To get there, head to Glenreagh.
+From Glenreah, take the Sherwood Creek Road until you see a concrete bridge.
 You can find the exact spot by clicking on this link.
 Just before the bridge you will see a Sherwood Nature Reserve Sign - the trail begins from here.

-The last 2km of the road is unsealed but it’s a gravel road that is in good condition.
+The last 1.9km of the road is unsealed, but it’s a gravel road that is in good condition.
 At time of writing you do not need any kind of high clearance.

 This post may contain affiliate links, meaning at no additional cost to you, that we will earn a small commission if you click through and decide to make a purchase.
 This helps towards the costs of running our website.
 Thanks for your support.